The Brownian transport map: Contraction properties of Brownian transport maps for log-concave measures

 \section{Contraction properties of Brownian transport maps for log-concave measures}

 In this section we suppose that $p$ is an isotropic log-concave measure with compact support.
 Our main result, Theorem \ref{thm:KLS}, bounds the norms of the derivative of the Brownian transport map (Theorem \ref{thm:klsintro}).
-The proof of Theorem \ref{thm:KLS} relies on the result of \cite{chen2021almost} and the techniques developed in \cite{eldan2013thin, leeVempala, chen2021almost}.
+The proof of Theorem \ref{thm:KLS} relies on the result of \cite{Klartag} and the technique of \cite{chen2021almost}, which is based on the stochastic localization of Eldan; see also \cite{eldan2013thin, leeVempala, KlartagLehec}.